Australian Film Development Corporation: Creation of the Corporation

 The AFDC was created so that Australians could create and distribute high-quality Australian films, for everyone to see.

-In 1970, the Prime Minister of Australia asked five people to become a part of the AFDC.
+In 1970, Prime Minister John Gorton asked five people to become a part of the AFDC.
 Those people were John Darling, Ronald S. Elliott, Talbot S. Duckmanton, Denys E. Brown, and Barry Jones.
 John Darling IV was the chairman of Darling & Co., as well as a member of the Australian National University Council.
 Ronald S. Elliott was a General Manager for the Commonwealth Development Bank.
 T. S. Duckmanton the General Manager of the Australian Broadcasting Commission.
 D. E. Brown was the Producer-in-Chief for the Film Division of the Australian News and Information Bureau, as well as a member of the Australian National Film Board.
 Barry Jones was a lecturer in history, a member of the Australian Council for the Arts, and a governor of the Australian Film Institute.
 The AFDC was brought to the Australian House of Representatives in March 1970.
 The House of Representatives did not hesitate to pass the Corp, which had bipartisan support.

 Tom Stacey was the manager of the corporation.